aw-west/Conscious-Contours/doc/1/6 A Coronavirus Diary.md

  for unpaired arrival

 III.
 Saturday and/or Tuesday
 There is an episode of a TV show where the sky is exactly how I’m trying to describe it.
 What’s that?
 Oh this friend has written cryptic clues to species of insects and is fashioning a board game.
 What’s that?
-Oh someone else on Instragram pinching a lump of gritstone tied to an encyclopaedia.
+Oh someone else on Instagram pinching a lump of gritstone tied to an encyclopaedia.

 \*